SpicyGengu/Magic_Stars_Campaign/Locations/Jerboa Saloon.md

 #Yarrow_Dessert #Location
 Cards?
 Booze?
 Rooms?
 What more could you possibly want?
 # Rooms for rent
 One of the saloons many services is providing rooms for rent.
-A night will cost you around 0.5 [[Star fragment]]s per person.
+A night will cost you around 0.5 [[Star Fragment]]s per person.
 # Bar
 A bar in [[Mining Town of Jerboa]] tended by the [[Locksmith Brothers]].
 # Piano